 - 1. If not displayed, launch the User Station Configuration window.
-See User Station Configuration (on page 24). - Click Administration > Autologin.
-The Autologin Settings page opens.
-Current settings are displayed.
-In this screenshot, autologin is Enabled for the admin user.
+See User Station Configuration (on page 27). - 2.
+Click Administration > Autologin.
+The Autologin Settings page opens. - 3.
+Click Edit to change the settings. - 4.
+Select the Enabled checkbox to enable autologin, then select the user name in the list.